 Finding a suitable community partner is crucial to ensuring a successful project.
-You are planning to spend eight weeks or more volunteering with your organization, so take time with the research to find the right one.
+You are planning to spend eight weeks (56 days max) volunteering with your organization, so take time with the research to find the right one.

 Search for nonprofit organizations related to your service theme.
 Research the organizations you might want to partner with; learn about their mission, their current projects, assets and needs, and their experience hosting volunteers or interns.

 Once you’ve identified several potential organizations, contact them to discuss volunteering during the summer.
-Describe the DukeEngage program and requirements, your skills and interests, and ask if there are projects you could contribute to as a full-time volunteer for a minimum of eight weeks.
+Describe the DukeEngage program and requirements, your skills and interests, and ask if there are projects you could contribute to as a full-time volunteer for eight weeks.

-If you are unable to directly identify an organization to work with, or prefer to participate in a more structured program, you could choose to partner with a volunteer sending organization (VSO) that will facilitate an individual placement or group project for you.
+If you are unable to directly identify an organization to work with or prefer to participate in a more structured program, you could choose to partner with a volunteer sending organization (VSO) that will facilitate an individual placement or group project for you.
 In addition to arranging projects, most VSOs provide logistical support (such as arranging housing and airport pick up) on your behalf.
 There are many factors to consider in working with a VSO.
-The International Volunteer Resource Center (IVRC) has identified many pros and cons.
+The International Volunteer Resource Center (IVRC) has identified many resources.

 Meet with a DukeEngage Advisor

-All candidates should meet an advisor at least once prior to January 8, 2017.
-You are welcome to meet your advisor as needed.
+All candidates should meet with an advisor at least once prior to January 1, 2020.
+You are welcome to meet with your advisor as often as needed.